 Bony prominence should be padded extra. [the wrist, the metacarpophalangeal joints, and the interphalangeal joints]

 In cases where moderate-to-significant swelling is anticipated, the padding is cut lengthwise along the lateral or radial side of the forearm before applying the wet plaster.
-This allows for expansion of the padding due to swelling.
+This allows for the expansion of the padding due to swelling.

 Plaster Splint Preparation